envoyproxy/data-plane-api/docs/root/intro/arch_overview/load_balancing.rst

 when using a large ring size of 256K entries).
 The downside of Maglev is that it is not as stable as ring hash.
 More keys will move position when hosts are removed (simulations show approximately double the keys will move).
-With that said, for many applications including Redis, Maglev is very likely a superior drop-in replacement for ring hash.
+With that said, for many applications including Redis, Maglev is very likely a superior drop in replacement for ring hash.
 The advanced reader can use :repo:`this benchmark </test/common/upstream/load_balancer_benchmark.cc>` to compare ring hash versus Maglev with different parameters.